-EOHHS is responsible for ensuring that all MME beneficiaries who meet the criteria to participate in the MMP have access to the information necessary to make a reasoned choice about their coverage options.
-As indicated in MCAR Section 1475.25 (B) (1), the person centered planning process plays a critical role in ensuring that beneficiaries are aware of the full range of service delivery options available to them based on their level of need and personal goals.
+- A. EOHHS is responsible for ensuring that all MME beneficiaries who meet the criteria to participate in the MMP have access to the information necessary to make a reasoned choice about their coverage options.
+As indicated in § 1.2(A)(25) of this Part, the person-centered planning process plays a critical role in ensuring that beneficiaries are aware of the full range of service delivery options available to them based on their level of need and personal goals.
 Accordingly, prospective participants are sent a written communication informing them of the option to enroll in an MMP, as well as information on the availability of independent enrollment options counseling and other supports to help beneficiaries make informed enrollment decisions.
-Eligible individuals who opt out of or do not enroll in an MMP have the option to enroll in an RHO plan, PACE if eligible, or receive all Medicaid covered services-including LTSS-on a fee for service basis, unless they are otherwise eligible for another Medicaid delivery system.

-Communications with MME beneficiaries who qualify to participate in the MMP includes information about each of the following:

-(1) Enrollment Opt-In and Opt-Out Process - Participation in an MMP is voluntary.
+Eligible individuals who optout of or do not enroll in an MMP have the option to enroll in an RHO plan, PACE if eligible, or receive all Medicaid covered services including LTSS on a feefor-service basis, unless they are otherwise eligible for another Medicaid delivery system. - B. Communications with MME beneficiaries who qualify to participate in the MMP includes information about each of the following: - 1.
+Enrollment Opt-In and Opt-Out Process Participation in an MMP is voluntary.
 MME beneficiaries eligible for passive enrollment are informed that they may choose to opt out of enrollment in the MMP and are provided with instructions on how to proceed.
-MME beneficiaries eligible for passive enrollment who opt out revert to RHO and may choose any of the alternative service delivery options for which they may qualify.
+MME beneficiaries eligible for passive enrollment who opt-out revert to RHO and may choose any of the alternative service delivery options for which they may qualify.
 Eligible beneficiaries who are not passively enrolled are provided with instructions on how to enroll in an MMP.